These e-training tips will help you create an engaging virtual learning environment so you can build a successful virtual learning academy.

 To motivate learners and boost engagement in your course, you must ensure that your online class content is relevant to their needs and interests, and offers useful and tangible benefits.

-For example, offering certifications in specific skill sets that can help your students progress in their careers is one way to keep them engaged throughout, and promotes online course completion.
+For example, offering certifications in specific skill sets such as soft skills development programs that can help your students progress in their careers is one way to keep them engaged throughout, and promotes online course completion.

 The best online learning platforms and LMS software will allow you to offer certificates to those who attend your virtual classes and complete your course online.